 Other common triggers include home office deductions and too many round numbers on your 1040 form.

 How does the IRS find these items in your return when they have to process millions of audits each year?
 The most common way is through the use of computer scoring programs that identify potential issues.

 The first step of the audit process is a notification letter alerting you to the fact that you are being audited.
 The IRS will never inform you of an audit by telephone or email.

 The notification letter will detail everything you need to know to get the audit process started.
 It tells you why you have been selected for an audit and then gives you important instructions to follow in order to comply with the audit.
 The letter contains a deadline to reply to the IRS about your audit, but the IRS will grant you an extension of up to 30 days in the event you need additional time.

-3. Audit Via Mail
+3. Tax Audit Via Mail

 The IRS conducts tax audits in two different ways: via mail and via in-person interviews.
 Audits conducted via mail are generally for smaller errors, such as transposed numbers.
-The majority of tax audits are conducted via mail and are known as correspondence audits.
+The majority of tax audits are done via mail and are known as correspondence audits.

-If you receive notice of a correspondence audit, then the IRS may request additional documentation or they may have some questions about the return.
-These types of audits generally require you to mail in the responses to the questions or the additional documentation and you’re done.
+If you receive notice of a correspondence audit, then the IRS may request additional documentation, or they may have some questions about the return.
+These types of audits generally require you to mail in the responses to the questions or the additional documentation, and you’re done.

 4. In-Person Interviews

 For tax returns that raise a lot of red flags with the IRS, in-person interviews are more likely to be required to sort out the issues with your return.
 You will need to travel to your closest IRS office for one or more interviews.